ieee-vgtc/ieeevis.org/content/info/presenter-information/presenting-virtually.md

 # During Your Session

-If your session contains playback of pre-recorded videos (e.g., paper presentations), the technician will play these back directly to Youtube.
+If your session contains playback of pre-recorded videos (e.g., paper presentations), the technician will play these back directly on Youtube.
-The videos will also be screen-shared back to Zoom so you can follow the session without watching YouTube.
-Note that the quality of screen sharing on Zoom is lower than the quality that will be seen on Youtube.
+The technican will switch between the pre-recorded videos and the live session.

 ## Do Not Watch Yourself on Youtube